How I Got Google Antigravity Working Perfectly with WSL

 Step 1: Switch Context, Don't Install

 I initially looked for a "WSL Extension" in the marketplace, but the standard Microsoft one wasn't available.
-It turns out you just need to force Antigravity to look at the "Linux" side of your machine.
+It turns out you just need to force Antigravity IDE to look at the "Linux" side of your machine.

-- Open Antigravity.
+- Open Antigravity IDE.

 - Press